rpearce/ramda.guide/src/book/intro.md

 # Ramda Guide

-This is an in-depth guide to help get you mostly adequate[1] with [ramda.js](https://ramdajs.com), "a practical functional library for JavaScript programmers".
+This is a guide to help get you mostly adequate[1] with [ramda.js](https://ramdajs.com), "a practical functional library for JavaScript programmers".